data-forge/data-forge-js/README.md

 The result of `select` and `selectPairs` is a completely new immutable Series.

-## Transform a series in a data-frame
+## Transform a series in a dataframe

 Data-Frame offers a convenience function `transformSeries` for when you need a simple convenient mechanism to extract, transform and plug back in one or more series at once.
 For example to simplify the previous code example: